Official Global Travel Advisories

 Safety and security

-During this period, security forces have been given increased rights to conduct searches, seizures, and detain persons of interest.
-Curfews may also be imposed without notice.
+During a state of emergency, joint police-military forces are deployed to address organized crime and restore public peace.
+Security forces are also given increased rights to conduct searches, seizures, and detain persons of interest.
+Curfews may be imposed without notice.

 If you’re travelling in the affected areas: